arcticoder/lqg-anec-framework/README.md

 All repositories are part of the [arcticoder](https://github.com/arcticoder) ecosystem and link back to the energy framework for unified documentation and integration.

-A framework for analyzing Averaged Null Energy Condition (ANEC) violations in Loop Quantum Gravity (LQG) and related quantum field theory settings.
+This repository provides research-stage tools for exploring Averaged Null Energy Condition (ANEC) violations in Loop Quantum Gravity (LQG) and related quantum field theory settings.
+Results presented here are model-derived and intended for research and reproducibility; they require independent validation and V&V before any operational interpretation.

 ## Overview